mistakenot/AkkaExchange/readme.md

 # AkkaExchange
 ## Event sourced commodity exchange
-The goal of this project is to better get to grips with
+This is a learning project and as such certainly falls fowl of many good software principles.
+The primary aims are to learn about:
 - Event Sourcing
 - CQRS
 - Akka.NET Persistence & Streaming

-This is a learning project and as such certainly falls fowl of many good software principles.
-The primary aims are the learning objectives listed above.
+Everything else is secondary until the I can find the time to do it properly.

 # Domain Concepts
 The core domain concepts are: